 SECTION 1.2.(b) Contributory Coverage. - Premium rates for contributory coverage established in accordance with G.S.
-135-44.6 shall be increased by five and two-tenths percent (5.2%) for contributory coverage for the 2011-2012 fiscal year and shall be increased by an additional five and two-tenths percent (5.2%) over the premium rate for contributory coverage for the 2012-2013 fiscal year.
+135-44.6 may be increased by up to five and two-tenths percent (5.2%) for contributory coverage for the 2011-2012 fiscal year and may be increased by up to an additional five and two-tenths percent (5.2%) over the premium rate for contributory coverage for the 2012-2013 fiscal year.